Deck Repair and Renovation in Edmonton

 Patios in the Edmonton and Surrounding Areas

-Our Edmonton patios have pushed the standards of the industry higher and higher due to our complete dedication to our customers’ satisfaction.
+Sharp Building Solutions Edmonton patios have pushed the standards of the industry higher and higher due to our complete dedication to our customers’ satisfaction.
 This is one of the reasons why we offer a money-back guarantee as well as a lifetime warranty on both parts and labor.
 Our award-winning experts will work personally with you to ensure you get the custom-built patio that fits your household’s needs and complements your home’s style and design.
 Whether it be a new build or a renovation to an exisiting deck / patio - Sharp Building Soltions has got you covered.

 Top Reasons Decks Collapse

 Decks can make for some long-lasting memories, but can quickly become nightmares if they aren’t properly maintained.
 Deck collapses are a real concern that homeowners should not take lightly.
 They can cause severe injuries, and in some cases fatalities, so it’s important to know how to prevent this from ever happening.

 Most homeowners don’t ever consider the possibility of a deck collapse, or check it regularly for structural deficiencies.
 But the truth is deck collapses do happen, and unfortunately more often than they should because they are preventable.

 The following are some of the top reasons why decks collapse: